 Notable strengths in MA teaching and PhD research include: liturgy and music; medieval warfare, crusades, tournaments, and arms and armour; cultural history of the post-Roman period; Anglo-Saxon art, history and culture; mission, monasticism, ecclesiastical history; European languages and their literatures, including medieval romances, Arthurian legend, and Dante; gender studies; history of medicine and of everyday life; book art; art history and critical theory.
 Geographical areas of expertise cover: England from the Anglo-Saxon kingdoms to the later Middle Ages; Iberia, Italy, Africa, and the Latin East; France, Germany, Scandinavia, and the Baltic region.

 Students at Leeds benefit from the University Library, one of the largest research libraries in the UK, and from many other libraries and archives in and around Leeds.
-The archive and library of the Yorkshire Archaeological Society, with a large holding on medieval subjects, has been moved to the University Library.
+The archive and library of the Yorkshire Archaeological & Historical Society, with a large holding on medieval subjects, has been moved to the University Library.

 The Institute for Medieval Studies has a dedicated academic, academic-related and professional staff that teach, research and organise a broad range of projects and events related to all aspects of medieval studies: